Six easy ways to encourage your child to read

 1. Give Them Ownership

 Children are more motivated when they choose their own reading material.
-Encourage your child to explore a wide range—novels, comics, magazines, or even short story collections.
+Encourage your child to explore a wide range of: novels, comics, magazines, or even short story collections.
 When they feel ownership, they are far more likely to engage.

 3. Read Together and Discuss